diesh/Coaching-staging/_posts/2025-02-09-Exec training.md

 ---
 layout: post
-title: What does a unblocked exec team look like?
+title: How can a leadership team get results?
 description: Want to anticipate the future?
 Build a future-proof company?
 How can you use design thinking to tackle complexity, bring innovation into your everyday work and drive meaningful change?
 image: assets/images/mark-fletcher-brown-nN5L5GXKFz8-unsplash.jpg
 masthead_caption: "Mark Fletcher-Brown on Unsplash"